 The Reality: No, not exactly.
 The loose skin problem exists because the skin is an a weakened & damaged state.

 And it got that way because of:

-2) how long the skin had to endure the stretching situation we just learned about
+2) how long the skin had to endure the stretching situation caused by the excess weight;

 Besides the weight gained and the amount of time it hung around, here are a few other things that contribute to the skin damage that causes loose skin: